-The maximum penalty for a High Range drink driving offence, if it is your first major traffic offence within 5 years, is a fine of $3,300.00, an unlimited maximum disqualification period, an automatic disqualification period of 3 years.
+If it is your first major traffic offence within 5 years, the maximum penalty for a High Range drink driving offence is a fine of $3,300.00, an unlimited maximum disqualification period, and an automatic disqualification period of 3 years.
 The minimum disqualification period a Magistrate can hand down is 12 months.

 Penalties for two or more major traffic offences within 5 years

-The maximum penalty for a High Range PCA offence, if it is your second or subsequent major offence within 5 years, is a fine of $5,500.00 an unlimited maximum disqualification period, an automatic disqualification period of 5 years.
+If it is your second or subsequent major offence within 5 years, the maximum penalty for a High Range PCA offence is a fine of $5,500.00, an unlimited maximum disqualification period, and an automatic disqualification period of 5 years.
 The minimum disqualification period a Magistrate can hand down is 2 years.

 Can I plead “not guilty” to a High Range PCA?

-Drink driving offences in New South Wales are not easy to defend because the Police use calibrated instruments and procedures to detect whether a person has alcohol present in their system which is higher than the legal limit.
+Drink driving offences in New South Wales are not easy to defend because the Police use calibrated instruments and procedures to detect whether a person has alcohol present in their system, higher than the legal limit.

 There are several possible defences to a High Range drink driving offence